seanthegeek/seanthegeek.github.io/_posts/2024-08-17-2019-trump-twitter-analysis-art.md

 (president, Trump, @realdonaldtrump).
-Immigration, border, etc. Keep in mind that this covers 2018, the second year of Trump's presidential term, when the [Mueller special counsel investigation](https://en.wikipedia.org/wiki/Mueller_special_counsel_investigation) was in full swing, so collusion and which show up.
+Immigration, border, etc. Keep in mind that this covers 2018, the second year of Trump's presidential term, when the [Mueller special counsel investigation](https://en.wikipedia.org/wiki/Mueller_special_counsel_investigation) was in full swing, so collusion and witch show up.
 Even my home state of Ohio makes an appearance.

 The only remaining question is: Does this word cloud qualify as art?